minamoit/furima-39233/README.md

 # Association

- - belongs_to :user
+ - belongs_to :users
- - has_one :purchase
+ - has_one :purchases